rust-lang/rfcs/text/0000-const-default.md

 function, and instead of a trait function call, the following is used for a factor `Field` of a product type (tuples structs, normal structs - including unit structs): `<Field as ConstDefault>::DEFAULT`.

+The compiler also handles deriving `ConstDefault` in conjunction with `Default` specially by emitting an `impl Default` that uses `Self::DEFAULT`.
+The compiler is however not obliged to do this, since `Self::default() != Self::DEFAULT` must always be upheld by the programmer.
+To not uphold this is a logic error.
+Special-casing might however have some compile-time performance benefits.

 ## In relation to "Default Fields"